xcart/xcart-docs/_pages/kb_en/webinars_and_video_tutorials/booking_module_(video).md

 ## Introduction

-This video provides a demonstration of the features of the X-Cart 5 Booking module.
+This video provides a demonstration of the features of the X-Cart 5 Booking addon.

 ## Video
 **Published on Jul 17, 2015**